murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 [CMake](https://cmake.org/) is our main build tool for the C++ version of this Kata.
 In addition to CMake, we are using [vcpkg](https://github.com/microsoft/vcpkg) to avoid compiling our third-party libraries.

-Don't worry if you don't have those tools installed as we provided you with a script that handles compiling and building the project.
+Don't worry if you don't have those tools installed!
+We provided you with a setup script that handles compiling and building the project.

 ### Required Versions

 #### C++

 By default, our CMake file is referencing C++ version 17.
-We also tested and compiled the code with versions 11 and 14.
+But, we also tested and compiled the code with versions 11 and 14.

 To use a version other than 17, simply modify the below line in the [CMake](./CMakeLists.txt)